-- 5. Generally, all imported goods into Malaysia are subject to GST.
-However, certain goods imported by any person or class of persons are given relief from payment of GST upon importation under the Goods and Services Tax (Relief) Order 20XX. - 6.
-If goods are imported under the Approved Traders Scheme (ATS), GST is suspended at the time of importation but the approved person needs to declare the suspended GST and the value of import in the return for the taxable period where the importation took place.
+- 6. Generally, all imported goods into Malaysia are subject to GST.
+However, certain goods imported by any person or class of persons are given relief from payment of GST upon importation under the Goods and Services Tax (Relief) Order 2014. - 6.
+If goods are imported under the Approved Traders Scheme (ATS), GST is suspended at the time of importation but the approved person needs to declare the suspended GST and the value of import in the return for the taxable period where the importation took place. - 7.
+If goods are imported and subject to warehousing scheme, GST is not chargeable until the goods released for home consumption from the warehouse. - 8.
+GST is not chargeable on goods imported from a place outside Malaysia to Labuan, Langkawi or Tioman (known as designated area) unless the goods are prescribed in paragraph 2 (d) and 2 (e) of the Goods and Services Tax (Imposition of Tax for Supplies in Respect of Designated Areas) Order 2014.
+For example, the importation of cement, marble, rubber, petrol, diesel and liquefied petroleum gas into Langkawi.
+However, goods supplied from a designated area into Malaysia e.g. Langkawi to Alor Star is subject to GST as if the supply were importation of goods into Malaysia.

-- 7. If goods are imported and subject to warehousing scheme, GST is not chargeable until the goods released for home consumption from the warehouse.
-GST is not chargeable on goods imported from a place outside Malaysia to Labuan, Langkawi or Tioman (known as designated area) unless the goods are prescribed to be chargeable to GST by the Minister.
-However, a goods supplied from a designated area into Malaysia is subject to GST as if the supply were importation of goods into Malaysia. - 8.
-An importer who is a taxable person would be eligible to recover the GST paid on imports subject to the normal rules.
+9. An importer who is a taxable person would be eligible to recover the GST paid on imports subject to the normal rules.
 The recovery of GST incurred on imports is made by crediting the amount allowable against his output tax chargeable on his taxable supplies.